 A little-known hurricane preparation tip: gravel, which is solid yet light enough to be picked up by strong winds, can cause significant damage to your siding and windows during a storm.
 Remove any decorative gravel on your property and replace it with mulch (which won’t cause damage when picked up by storm winds) or groundcover plants.

 Sheds and other outbuildings that lack a permanent foundation can be torn up and turned into wrecking balls by hurricane winds.
 Make these structures more secure by installing ground anchors or straps.

 For rising water, there is really only one “after the fact” thing that you can do, and that’s to be ready to build a temporary water barrier.
 Calculate the number of sandbags you’ll need and keep them on hand for emergencies.

 Kurt Heckman | vCalc

 Storm season will be much less stressful now that you know how to prepare for a hurricane.
-If you have additional hurricane preparation tips, let us know in the comments!
+If you’re looking for more tips, check out our Essential Guide to Planning for Severe Weather.
 Need an easy way to remove storm debris, such as gravel, trees and other debris from tackling these projects?
 We can set you up with low-cost roll off containers for any type of waste.